 Found by Andrew Medley in Dunfermline.
 I am not in possession of this example.
 Cuttlehill Brick and Tile Works, Near Crossgates, Fife.
 From the photos below this may be a broken sharp-angled circle brick. . . . .

-Cuttlehill Tile & Brick Work, Near Crossgates, Fife.
+Cuttlehill Brick and Tile Works, Near Crossgates, Fife.

-Can anyone confirm both works are connected or not.
+Can anyone confirm whether both these works are connected or not?